PapiPallanes/PapiPallanes.github.io/index.md

   - image_path: "/assets/images/ProfilePhotoCropped.jpg"
     title: "About Me"
     excerpt: "I'm a sound designer eager to work in the audio field.
 My professional interests include both interactive and passive mediums.
-I've studied for three years at the University of Texas at Austin and decided to take a break to focus on developing my personal portfolio and audio skills.
-Here you can find videos I've created to showcase my sound design abilities via redesigns, as well as links to my social medias."
+I've studied for three years at the University of Texas at Austin and decided to take a break to focus on developing my personal portfolio and audio skills."
 ---

  {% include feature_row id="intro" type="center" %}